SuthyBBD/matchesfashionVanillaJS/README.md

 This repo contains solver.js, which is a vanilla javascript solution for the matchesfashion assignment

+Included are 4 input files which I have used as test input in developing this solution - 1-3 are the examples from the assignment and WarOfWorlds.txt is the entire book War of Worlds by H. G. Wells

 #Before you Run the Solution

 Please ensure you have Node installed on your machine.
 You can get it here: https://nodejs.org/en/download/

 Please ensure you have copy and pasted your input file into the same folder as solver.js